VPN Unlimited: Addressing Criticism and Learning from Lessons4 min read

 First and foremost, let’s discuss the focal point, the bane of any ill-equipped VPN service provider – IP leaks.
 At the end of the day, who needs a VPN that doesn’t actually protects your privacy and identity, right?
 Leaks can come in a couple ways, so we’ll address each one separately.

 - IPv6 leaks.
 These can happen if your network uses IPv6 protocol (which is currently not that wide-spread).
 To check if that’s the case for you, go to https://ip6.nl/ and see if it shows numbers in the IPv6 section.
 If not – you’re good!
-If you happen to have the connectivity, we suggest you disable IPv6 in your system following these guides for Windows and Mac.
+If you happen to have the connectivity, we suggest you disable IPv6 in your system (for Windows for example, you can follow this guide).

 - DNS leaks.
 When such a leak occurs, third parties might be able to track the websites you’ve visited.
 Luckily, most platforms come equipped with anti-DNS leaks protection, with Windows being the only major exception.
 No worries though, as we have developed our own defense technology for this platform.
 Just visit the Account section and enable the stop DNS leaks option.